-We refer to $\tau{ij}$ as the "pair-lag" of detectors i and j, using the convention in Morris (2020).
-Different versions of this quantity can be found in Sayers et al. (2010) and Robson et al. (2002).
+We refer to τ{ij} as the "pair-lag" of detectors i and j, using the convention in [24].
+Different versions of this quantity can be found in [7] and [30].
 The correlation between the two detectors is maximized when the detector separation is along the wind direction; in this case, the right-hand side of the equation gives the time for a fluctuation to get from one detector to another.
-Note that Equation 26 does not offer a unique solution to $\vec{\omega}$ (which has two degrees of freedom) from the pair-lag of a single pair of detectors (which has only one).
-It requires at least two linearly-independent constraints, and thus at least three non-colinear detectors.
-Using three or more detectors, we can compute the pair-lag for each pair of detectors, and solve for the two-dimensional angular velocity $\vec{\omega}$ that best explains them.
+Note that Eq.
+(26) does not offer a unique solution to $\vec{\omega}$ (which has 2 degrees of freedom) from the pair-lag of a single pair of detectors (which has only one).
+It requires at least two linearly independent constraints, and thus at least three noncolinear detectors.
+Using three or more detectors, we can compute the pair-lag for each pair of detectors and solve for the two-dimensional angular velocity $\vec{\omega}$ that best explains them.10